Beaulieu Township, Mahnomen County, Minnesota

 Beaulieu Township (/ˈbjuːli/) is a township in Mahnomen County, Minnesota, United States.
 The population was 108 at the 2000 census.
+It contains part of the census-designated place of Beaulieu.

 Beaulieu Township was named for Henry and John Beaulieu, pioneers who settled there.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.6 sqmi, of which 33.5 sqmi of it is land and 2.1 sqmi of it (5.98%) is water.